This Handbrake Tutorial shows sweet and short way how to use Handbrake. As software devs we did our best to explain it in the simplest way possible.

-Handbrake has been around for dozen of years already.
-And even though Handbrake has a huge history behind its shoulders, the app still remains a relibale, trustworthy way to change one video fromat to the other one.
+Handbrake has been around for a dozen years.
+The program has a huuuuge history behind its shoulders!
+Even in 2020 – it still remains a reliable, trustworthy way to change one video format to another one.

 No worries – right here we’ll show you how to use Handbrake effectively.
 For us – software engineers, Handbrake is an iconic video converter.